starlaxy/shelf-viz-mod/README.md

 ## Key Features

 -   **Shelf Layout Visualization**: Displays a visual representation of the store's shelf layout, highlighting positions of different SKU drinks.
 -   **Shelf Layout Modification**: Enables users to add, move, or remove SKU drinks from the shelves.
+This includes the capability to change the positions of SKUs via a drag-and-drop interface, offering a convenient and intuitive way to rearrange products on the shelf.

 ## Data Specification